Zuellni/ComfyUI-PickScore-Nodes/README.md

 Name | Description
 :--- | :---
 Loader | Loads scoring models from [Hugging Face](https://huggingface.co) or a given directory.
 The [default](https://huggingface.co/yuvalkirstain/PickScore_v1) one is around 4GB.
-Processor | Takes images/text and converts them to embeddings.
+Processor | Takes images/text and converts them to inputs for the `Selector` node.
 Selector | Selects up to `count` best images/latents/masks.
-Interrupts generation if the `threshold` isn't met.
+Interrupts generation if the `threshold` isn't reached.

 ## Workflow
 The image below can be opened in ComfyUI.